vdaas/vald/docs/user-guides/operations.md

 ### In case of using Vald-Helm-Operator

-In case of using Vald-Helm-Operator, please upgrade the CRDs first because Helm doesn't have a support to upgrade CRDs.
+If using Vald-Helm-Operator, please upgrade the CRDs first because Helm doesn’t have support to upgrade CRDs.

 ```bash
 VERSION=v1.4.1